skilld-labs/trino-odbc/docs/markdown/setup/microsoft-power-bi.md

-# Microsoft Power BI Desktop - Connecting to an Amazon Timestream ODBC data source
+# Microsoft Power BI Desktop - Connecting to an Amazon Trino ODBC data source

 ## Prerequisites
-Before you get started, [configure the Amazon Timestream ODBC driver DSN](windows-dsn-configuration.md) using the Windows ODBC Data Source Administrator.
+Before you get started, [configure the Amazon Trino ODBC driver DSN](windows-dsn-configuration.md) using the Windows ODBC Data Source Administrator.

 ## Connecting to an ODBC data source